Ex-prison guards await trial for alleged sex assaults

 HONOLULU (AP) - Two former correctional officers are awaiting trial for allegedly sexually assaulting inmates at Hawaii’s women’s prison.

-An indictment alleges Guata Vaa sexually assaulted an inmate four times in 2015.
+An indictment alleges Gauta Vaa sexually assaulted an inmate four times in 2015.
 Another indictment alleges Brent Baumann sexually assaulted three inmates in 2015.

 Vaa and Baumann have pleaded not guilty.
 Hawaii News Now reports the state Department of Public Safety fired them.